 Although I have been a gun, knife and outdoor enthusiast/tinkerer all of my life, around 2000 I started making Kydex sheaths for resale when people were just finding out what Kydex was capable of.
 That hobby business expanded into leather working, knife making, blacksmithing and holster making, all passions I still try to indulge as frequently as possible.
 After the 2008 election I spent the vast majority of my time making leather pistol holsters for the booming firearms market, and at times I was receiving 50+ new order requests a week forcing me to turn business away.
 This was after all still a hobby..

 In October 2013 after 18 years of marriage my wife and I adopted a newborn baby girl.
 We had about 5 weeks notice from the time we found out we had been selected until she was born.
 I immediately stopped taking new orders and put my business on hold so I could focus on building our new family.
-I have never regretted that decision but those of you who make things for a living or hobby know it’s never truly out of your blood.
-I kept making leather gear and the occasional knife for personal use and have had plenty of honey-do’s to keep me busy in the shop, but have wanted to get back to making things for others as well.
+I have never regretted that decision!
+Those of you who make things for a living or hobby know it’s never truly out of your blood.
+I kept making leather gear and the occasional knife for personal use and have had plenty of honey-do’s to keep me busy in the shop, but have wanted to get back to making quality gear for others as well.

-Now that the baby is older and we’ve settled into our routine, I have a little more time on my hands.
+Now that our daughter is a little older and we’ve settled into our routine, I have a some more time on my hands after everyone goes to bed.
 It’s still tough to work out in the shop be separated from the family, impossible when my wife travels, so I have relocated my leather working studio from the shop to the house.
 I will be focusing on my first love, knives, and my passion for Busse knives in particular.
 There are a lot of great Busse’s out there and they all deserve a great sheath.

 Starting late in January 2016 & for the foreseeable future, I will be making ready to ship sheaths from my always expanding collection of Busse knives.
 They will be posted on Bladeforums.com & this site as they are available.
-I am not currently taking orders due family needs and my career in IT, but I hope to be able to take them again in the near future, stay tuned!
+I am now taking orders on a limited basis, please email me to discuss what you are looking for.
+Thanks!

 All of my sheaths are hand cut from the finest American harvested and tanned hides from Wickett & Craig or Hermann Oak.
 The glove leather I use is the best quality you can get out of Italy, and my exotic skins come from only reputable certified importers, with serial numbers that can be traced back to their origin when required.